freitdav/BDRthermostatHA/README.md

 [![hacs_badge](https://img.shields.io/badge/HACS-Custom-41BDF5.svg?style=for-the-badge)](https://github.com/hacs/integration)

 This component provides custom integration with BDR Thermea branded thermostats.
 It was tested with Smart TC app and De Dietrich devices.
+It does not work (or only limited functionalities) with Remeha eTwist App due to API differences.

 ## How to install
 You can use HACS to install this integration as custom repository